n17r4m/mpyx/README.md

 Instances of `F` provide a special member property `meta` which is a `dict` that will propogate through the `EZ` pipeline and are distinctly attached to a specific item.
-This is very useful to attach ancillary information as required.
+This is very useful when attaching ancillary information as required.
 Here are some potential concrete implementations of `ImgFiles` and `SaveTo` using `meta` to pass along the image filename: